astronomer/docs/astro/set-up-data-lineage.md

 - Manage personally identifiable information (PII).
 - Ensure compliance with data regulations.

-This guide provides information about how lineage metadata is automatically extracted from Apache Airflow tasks on Astro and how to integrate external systems, including Databricks and dbt, that require additional configuration.
+This guide provides information about how lineage metadata is automatically extracted from Apache Airflow® tasks on Astro and how to integrate external systems, including Databricks and dbt, that require additional configuration.
 To learn about how to view data lineage on Astro, see [View data lineage](data-lineage.md).

-## Extract lineage metadata from Airflow operators using supported extractors
+## Extract lineage metadata from Apache Airflow® operators using supported extractors

 Astro uses the [OpenLineage Airflow library](https://openlineage.io/docs/integrations/airflow/) (`openlineage-airflow`) to extract lineage from Airflow tasks and stores that data in the Astro control plane.
 This package includes [default extractors](https://openlineage.io/docs/integrations/airflow/default-extractors) for popular Airflow operators.